Uzbekistan and the Silk Road

 - Rail travel where specified in first class accommodation

 - All accommodation with en-suite facilities

-- All lunches (packed lunch Day 6) and 4 evening meals (Days 2 to 5)
+- All lunches (packed lunch Days 6 and 9) and 5 evening meals (Days 2 to 5 and 11)

 - All entrance fees as appropriate except photo charges